We’re upgrading Yan Yean Road between Diamond Creek and Bridge Inn roads to make journeys in Melbourne’s north quicker

 As part of Stage 2 of the Yan Yean Road Upgrade, we will:

 - widen the road from one to two lanes in each direction between Kurrak Road and Bridge Inn Road

 - install traffic lights to replace the roundabouts at Orchard Road and Bridge Inn Road

 - install new traffic lights at North Oatlands Road and Bannons Lane

 - install new roundabouts at Heard Avenue and Jorgensen Avenue

 - upgrade the traffic lights at Ironbark Road

 - build new walking and cycling paths along the full length of the road

 - add a centre and kerb side safety barriers along the road

 - reduce travel times and improve traffic flow

-- improved access to local and growing residential and recreational centres in the north
+- improve access to local and growing residential and recreational centres in the north

 - make it easier and safer for you to walk or cycle around your local area

-- lower the risk and severity of crashes with safety barrier.
+- lower the risk and severity of crashes with safety barriers.